schedges/LOIsearcher/README.md

 # loiSearcher.py
 ## Usage:
-Download loiSearcher.py and LOIs.pickle.
-From the folder containing both files, run:
+Download loiSearcher.py and LOIs.pickle, then from the folder containing both files, run:

 ```python loiSearcher.py```